Tanyatsy/Real-time-programming/Lab1/README.md

 Workers are needed for system analyser.
 They analyzed every message, which is received from router.

-In order to get a worker and send him a message I have used "actorSelection" method, due it all messages easily sends to workers using "Round Robin logic" when routing the messages to the workers.
+In order to get a worker and send him a message I have used "actorSelection" method, due it all messages easily sends to workers using "Round Robin logic" which routes in the order messages to the workers.

 In order to parse messages I used scala.UJson.
 Also we might receive a "Panic message", so I have implemented case when we throw exception, when such panic-message is received and I restart worker, who has parsed this message.